link1905/system-design-101/content/docs/data-persistence/distributed-database/peer-to-peer-architecture/decentralized-cluster/gossip-protocol.md

 }
 ```

-Now, `C` can join the cluster.
+Now, all the members recognize of `C`, that means it has joined the cluster.
-Based on the cluster information, nodes can calculate and re-balance the data.
+Based on the cluster information, nodes can calculate and re-balance the data if necessary.

 ```d2
 c: Cluster {